aptech/gauss-textbook-examples/greene-econometrics/docs/least-squares-regression.rst

 .. math:: \text{Real Investment} = b_1 + b_2t + b_3\text{Real GNP}

+.. note:: The purpose of these examples is to demonstrate the applications found in [William Greene's *Econometric Analysis*](https://www.pearson.com/us/higher-education/program/Greene-Econometric-Analysis-8th-Edition/PGM334862.html).
+They follow, as directly as possible, the steps in the textbook and do not always present the most efficient manner to implement these techniques in GAUSS.

 Getting Started
 ---------------------------------------------------
 To run this example on your own you will need: